xIves/scientific_programming/README.md

 8. Install the Copilot extension in Visual Studio Code and apply for the [free] GitHub Global campus licence: https://education.github.com/students.

 9. Create a Kaggle account and get the kaggle API key
+   * Windows: Create a [hidden] folder: C:\Users\YOUR-USERNAME\.kaggle.
+Inside this folder, create a file kaggle.json with your user name and API-key from Kaggle.
-   On your local computer, create a hidden folder .kaggle, e.g. on Windows: C:\Users\your_username\.kaggle.
-Inside the .kaggle folder, create a file kaggle.json with your user name and API key (for details see: https://www.youtube.com/watch?v=DgGFhQmfxHo).
+   * macOS: Create a [hidden] folder: /Users/your-username/.kaggle.
+Inside this folder, create a file kaggle.json with your user name and API-key from Kaggle.

+   **Note that .kaggle is a hidden folder, so on Windows and macOS you first must make this folder visible to have access to the ssh-keys (use Google to find out how)**

+   API key (for details see: https://www.youtube.com/watch?v=DgGFhQmfxHo).

 ## Settings in VS Code